MicrosoftLearning/mslearn-ai-studio/Instructions/02-Explore-model-catalog.md

 This exercise will take approximately **25** minutes.

-## Before you start

-To complete this exercise, your Azure subscription must be approved for access to the Azure OpenAI service.
-Fill in the [registration form](https://learn.microsoft.com/legal/cognitive-services/openai/limited-access) to request access to Azure OpenAI models.

 ## Create an Azure AI hub

 You need an Azure AI hub in your Azure subscription to host projects.
 You can either create this resource while creating a project, or provision it ahead of time (which is what we'll do in this exercise).